Frequently Asked Questions

 Do you wear a mask during our visit?

-I do, and ask that any adults present at our visit do too!
-I also have been fully vaccinated, practice universal precautions, wear gloves for all hands on exams, and send out a pre-visit screening for all families to ensure that we're all doing our part to keep each other safe.
+I do, and ask that any unvaccinated adults present at our visit do too!
+I have been fully vaccinated, practice universal precautions, wear gloves for all hands on exams, and send out a pre-visit screening for all families to ensure that we're all doing our part to keep each other safe.

 I take keeping the families I work with safe very seriously, and always err on the side of caution.
 If you have any questions or concerns, please let me know!